Rocket Lab: From Electron to Neutron

 - In space systems: Competes with established suppliers like Ball Aerospace and Surrey Satellite Technology; SolAero acquisition makes Rocket Lab a Tier 1 solar cell supplier to the industry

-- Neutron first launch: Currently targeting 2026; if successful, Rocket Lab immediately becomes a medium-lift provider
+- Neutron first launch: Now targeting late 2026 from LC-3 Wallops; success would immediately make Rocket Lab a medium-lift provider

 - Space systems expansion: Growing the component and spacecraft business with additional acquisitions and organic development